A man hiking with a trash bag on the backpack.

 3. Paper packaging

-1. Some of our cabins have compost facilities for food waste, but not all.
+1. Some of our cabins have compost for food waste, but not all.

-2. In cabins with compost: place food waste in the marked compost bin in the kitchen.
+2. In cabins with compost: place food waste in the designated compost bin in the kitchen.

-3. In cabins without compost: put it in your trash bag and carry it to a cabin/station with compost facilities or to a waste station by a road.
+3. In cabins without compost: put it in your rubbish bag and carry it with you to a cabin or station with compost, or down to waste facilities by the road.

 Waste management in practice

-1. You will receive a trash bag from the cabin host when you arrive at STF’s mountain cabin.
+1. You will receive a rubbish bag from the cabin host when you arrive at an STF mountain cabin.

-2. Place all your own cleaned, portable trash in this bag
+2. Use it for all your cleaned, portable waste.

 3. If you need more bags, contact the cabin host.

-4. Carry your portable trash down from the mountain.
+4. Carry your portable waste down from the mountains.

-6. Dispose of the bag in the designated trash container at STF’s mountain stations in Kebnekaise, Abisko, Saltoluokta, Grövelsjön, and Storulvån, or at local waste station.
+6. Dispose of your bag at designated waste stations at STF Mountain stations in Kebnekaise, Abisko, Saltoluokta, Grövelsjön and Storulvån, or via municipal waste facilities.

 Waste-smart packing

-Here you find practical tips on how to minimize the amount of trash and food waste.
-Together, we can manage waste in the mountain cabins – and it all starts with planning at home.
+Practical tips on how to minimise waste and food scraps.
+Together, we can make waste management in the mountain cabins work – and it starts with planning at home.